 But most people omit their 401k balance when calculating their liquid net worth until they retire.
 This is because you cannot make penalty-free withdrawals until you turn 59½ years old in most cases.

 Even if you don’t include 401ks in your liquid net worth, you can count them in your total net worth figure.
-Personal Capital is one of the best apps to track your investment account values and total net worth.
+Empower is one of the best apps to track your investment account values and total net worth.

 Once you retire and can make penalty-free withdrawals, you can include 401ks and IRAs in your liquid net worth.